Kagamihime/foundry/README.md

-# rlife
+# Foundry
-A life library written in Rust.
+A GPU-accelerated cellular automata library using Vulkan.

 It is a library that aims at manipulating life cellular automata grids.
 For now it supports: